GAC Emkoo: Markets

+Brunei

+The Emkoo was launched in Brunei on 6 February 2026 alongside with the M8, in a sole variant powered by a 1.5-litre turbocharged petrol engine.

 Malaysia

 The Emkoo was first introduced in Malaysia in January 2024, and was launched in Malaysia on 3 October 2025.
 It is available in two variants: Premium and Premium Pro, both variants are powered by the 1.5-litre turbocharged petrol engine.
 It is locally assembled in Segambut, Kuala Lumpur at the Tan Chong Motor plant.

 Mexico

 The Emkoo was launched in Mexico on 21 January 2025, with three variants: GE, GL and HEV, it is powered by either 1.5-litre turbocharged petrol or 2.0-litre Hybrid powertrains.

 Philippines

 The Emkoo was previewed for the Philippinean market at the 19th Manila International Auto Show (MIAS) on 4 April 2024 and sales commenced in the Philippines on 22 August 2024.
 It is available in a sole variant powered by a 2.0-litre Hybrid powertrain, as the first hybrid electric vehicle (HEV) sold by GAC Group in the country.